telerik/ajax-docs/controls/button/functionality/single-click-button.md

 End Sub
 ````

-The submitted text in processed on the server-side.
+The submitted text is processed on the server-side.
 Note that the method **System.Threading.Thread.Sleep**	is used so that the disabled button can be examined after clicking it.

 ## See Also